-This being a short week after Thanksgiving we end up with a Hodge-podge of Leftovers (at least for dinner).
-I think my wife and I have finished off the remainder of the turkey, and everyone who descended on us have left, but not without a great deal of family frivolity and such.
-The other leftovers were on my twitter feed, but you can check that out on Sunday when I run down the posts from my archive I brought back from the dead (Zombie Posts for Halloween) and tweeted.
+A short week after Thanksgiving, we end up with a Hodge-podge of Leftovers (at least for dinner).
+I think my wife and I have finished off the remainder of the turkey, and everyone who descended on us has left, but not without a great deal of family frivolity and such.
+The other leftovers were on my Twitter feed, but you can check that out on Sunday when I run down the posts from my archive I brought back from the dead (Zombie Posts for Halloween) and tweeted.

-In Ottawa evidently we need a Casino downtown.
-I think it’s a good idea, after all we have enough check cashing and pay-day loan store fronts to support a Casino, and I am sure the Gamblers Anonymous would love to expand their offices with new clients as well.
-I have a really self-righteous dislike of these Casinos, and it’s not really about the gambling per say (I think gambling is for suckers), but I think my big problem is it is the Government that is running this, and preying on those addictive personalities out there who will squander all their money on the hope of that one big score!
-Sorry, I get preachy on this subject, but I think people who support Government run Casinos should be behind legalizing Marijuana and have the Government regulate that as well (maybe sell it at the
+In Ottawa, we need a Casino downtown.
+I think it’s a good idea.
+After all, we have enough check cashing and pay-day loan storefronts to support a Casino, and I am sure the Gamblers Anonymous would love to expand their offices with new clients as well.
+I have a self-righteous dislike of these Casinos, and it’s not really about the gambling per se (I think gambling is for suckers).
+Still, I guess my big problem is that the Government is running this and preying on those addictive personalities out there who will squander all their money in the hope of that one big score!
+Sorry, I get preachy on this subject, but I think people who support Government-run Casinos should be behind legalizing Marijuana and have the Government regulate that as well (maybe sell it at the

-More E.Coli stories coming out of the West of Canada.
-Makes you want to become a vegetarian, however, that isn’t very likely in my case.
-No finger-pointing as of yet other than at the firm that produced the tainted meat, however, I await the barrage of arguments about how the food chain in Canada is not safe any more.
+More E.Coli stories were coming out of the West of Canada.
+It makes you want to become a vegetarian.
+However, that isn’t very likely in my case.
+No finger-pointing as of yet other than at the firm that produced the tainted meat.
+However, I await the barrage of arguments about how the food chain in Canada is not safe anymore.

 The colours of Autumn are in their full glory these days.
-This won’t last long, it will be winter soon enough, so get out and enjoy the season (oh and remember your financial year-end is less than 3 months away too, so maybe it might be time to put some money in your kids’ RESP?).
+This won’t last long.
+It will be winter soon enough, so get out and enjoy the season (oh and remember your financial year-end is less than three months away, too, so maybe it might be time to put some money in your kids’ RESP?).